 The blood flow to the intestine isn’t compromised in nonstrangulating colics but these situations can still be serious.
 These include gas colics, which occur when accumulation of gas causes painful distention in the bowels, as well as enteroliths, sand accumulations and food impactions, caused when a concentrated mass of dry feed can’t pass beyond a portion of the gut.
 These colics tend to be less painful, or the pain is transient.
 Horses tend to be restless, lying down and getting up frequently and staring at their sides.

-Medical colics are cases that the veterinarian suspects may be treatable without surgery.
+Medical colics are types of colic that the veterinarian suspects may be treatable without surgery.
 These treatments may include painkilling medication and intravenous fluids.
 In many cases, medications and supportive care can resolve the situation quickly, but even a mild medical colic that does not improve over the course of a few hours is likely to be referred to a larger clinic.

 This article first appeared in EQUUS issue #426.